wdi-sg/gitbook-2018/05-express/express-auth/password.md

 Passwords work by storing a hash of the password, then throwing the actual password away.

+#### Uses of hashes:

+- git
+- bitcoin
+- file integrity
+- ssh / https / encryption
+- TOR / darkweb

 ---

 ##Password Hashing

-For password protection we'll use bcrypt.
-Bcrypt creates highly secure salted passswords.
-Learn more about bcrypt: [bcrypt wiki](http://en.wikipedia.org/wiki/Bcrypt).
-Note that bcrypt hashes passwords in an extremely secure way.
+For password protection we'll use sha256. sha256 creates highly secure salted passswords.
+Learn more about sha256: [SHA-2](https://en.wikipedia.org/wiki/SHA-2).
+Note that sha256 hashes passwords in an extremely secure way.
 It differs from other hashing methods like MD5 by putting a roadblock in the way between the hash and a hacker (specifically, time).
 Let's see how this works.

 ---

-To use bcrypt in node we need to install / use the bcrypt npm module.
+To use sha256 in node we need to install / use the sha256 npm module.

-**Install bcrypt**
+**Install sha256**

 ```
-yarn add bcrypt
+npm install js-sha256
 ```